3 & 4 May 2021, London (Virtual)

 Journal Special Issue

 We are delighted to announce that extended versions of all original contributions at ALA 2021 will be eligible for inclusion in a special issue of the Springer journal Neural Computing and Applications (Impact Factor 4.213).
-The deadline for submitting extended papers will be 15 September 2021.
+The deadline for submitting extended papers is

-We will post further details about the submission process and expected publication timeline here after the workshop.
+We will post further details about the submission process and expected publication timeline after the workshop.

 Except for the invited talks, ALA 2021 will take place in an asynchronous manner.
 In order to facilitate discussions over all the contributions as well as social interactions, we invite all authors and participants to join our Slack workspace.